teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 - Join the unoffical Cats Discord!: https://discord.catsblenderplugin.xyz

-You can releases [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases), ensure you are using the one for your blender version!
+You can find releases [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases), ensure you are using the one for your blender version!

 - You can find the development version for Blender 4.2 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-42-dev).
 - You can find the development version for Blender 4.3 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-43-dev).